 Our Freeze Drying Experience

-We’ve had our freeze dryer for over a year and we have no regrets.
-Adding a freeze dryer to our arsenal of gadgets was one of the best investments we’ve made.
+We’ve had our freeze dryer since 2016 and feel very strongly that adding a freeze dryer was one of the best investments we’ve ever made!

-Here’s our beautiful Red Freeze Dryer, Ray built it it’s own shelf at the end of his workbench.
+Here’s our beautiful freeze dryer, Ray built it it’s own shelf at the end of his workbench.
 Using a freeze dryer is very easy once you get the hang of it, it’s not plug & use item like a refrigerator or dehydrator.
 It does have a separate vacuum pump and needs some routine maintenance – but nothing complicated, just changing the oil every few batches – no big deal honestly.

 Not only have we preserved emergency prep-meals to pack away for worst-case scenarios, we’ve also use it to create fun snacks and convenience foods for everyday use.